-When it comes to retiring, it seems like the general sentiment in our country is “the earlier, the better.”
+When it comes to retiring and the average retirement age, it seems like the general sentiment in our country is “the earlier, the better.”

 About a quarter of our readers agree, stating they plan on breaking up with their cubicles before age 60.